Alford: The evolution of Louisiana’s budget politics - Baton Rouge Business Report

 From 1992 to 2007, during the administrations of former Govs.
 Edwin Edwards, Mike Foster and Kathleen Blanco, the politics behind the state budget process often played out in quiet corners of the Capitol.
 The horse trading was pragmatic at times, due to everyone—the administration, House and Senate—being on the same page.

+Politically fueled slush funds were used to inject money into local projects across the state.
+Lawmakers needed only to vote with the administration to get their perks, as reporters, good government groups and the legislators not on the receiving end of the deal often pointed out to voters.

-While there were a couple of unforgettable budget battles during this span, there were also years where the operating budget appeared to pass (from the outside looking in) with barely a whimper, writes Jeremy Alford in his new column.
+While there were a couple of unforgettable budget battles during this span, there were also years where the operating budget appeared to pass (from the outside looking in) with barely a whimper.
+Meltdowns related to the budget were rarely ideological and the resulting divisions inside the Capitol were usually small.

+The phrase “discretionary money” took on an entirely different meaning, especially with each member of the Legislature’s budget committees controlling their own sizable pots of cash.
+It was not a perfect process, but sometimes it made votes predictable and meaningful debate possible.

 Things have changed over the past 12 years, through the administrations of Bobby Jindal and John Bel Edwards.
 Administration officials became more transparent about the prioritization of state money, particularly as the public began to assess the worthiness of certain slush fund projects.
 Officials have likewise come to argue that there simply isn’t enough money now to play such earmark politics.